-Starting with v2021.1, the Elixhauser Comorbidity Software Refined for ICD-10-CM will not assign the 18 comorbidity measures if the input data to the software does not include POA indicators.
+The Elixhauser Comorbidity Software Refined for ICD-10-CM will not assign the 18 comorbidity measures if the input data to the software does not include POA indicators.
 POA information is often reported in inpatient data and less frequently in outpatient data.
-Per the ICD-10-CM Coding Guidelines, the reporting of POA information is required for "all claims involving inpatient admissions to general acute care hospitals or other facilities that are subject to a law or regulation mandating collection of present on admission information."5
+Per the ICD-10-CM Coding Guidelines, the reporting of POA information is required for "all claims involving inpatient admissions to general acute care hospitals or other facilities that are subject to a law or regulation mandating collection of present on admission information."7

-5 ICD-10-CM Official Guidelines for Coding and Reporting FY 2022, Appendix I (https://www.cms.gov/files/document/fy-2022-icd-10-cm-coding-guidelines.pdf).
-Accessed 26 Sept.
-2021.
+7 ICD-10-CM Official Guidelines for Coding and Reporting FY 2023, Appendix I (https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/2023/ICD-10-CM-Guidelines-FY2023.pdf).
+Accessed 13 November 2022.